humdrum-tools/humdrum-documentation/guide/ch23/index.md

 ```

 Suppose we wanted to isolate all sonorities in a 4/4 work that occur
 only on the fourth beat of a measure.
-If we use **timebase**, we can
+If we use <span class="tool">timebase</span>, we can
 ensure that the fourth beat always occurs a certain number of data
 records following the barline.
 For example, with the following command,
 the onset of the fourth beat will always occur 4 records follow the